nmsaamgov/nmsaamgov.github.io/committees/governance/gov_charter.md

 # Article I: Mission

-Society for Acupuncture and Asian Medicine (The Society) Through
+To facilitate the efficient and continuous governance of the Society for Acupuncture and Asian Medicine (The Society) Through:

 The development and maintenance of clear and concise policies and procedures that reflect the current practices of The Society and